Palm Beach County Uber/Lyft Accident Lawyer

 Skilled Personal Injury Lawyers Provide Compassionate Legal Advice to Clients Injured in Uber/Lyft Accidents in Palm Beach County, FL

 Palm Beach County is a diverse region of Florida, and is comprised of both urban and rural areas, making transportation throughout the county for work and recreation critical for many residents.
 Ride-sharing services such as Uber and Lyft have made it much easier for residents to get from point A to point B even if they do not own a vehicle themselves, and have soared in popularity along with the widespread availability of smartphones.

 Uber and Lyft have also added complications that can arise when an Uber/Lyft driver is involved in a car accident where someone is injured or sustains property damage.
 Because significant controversy has arisen in determining who is responsible for these accidents, Florida has enacted a new law the outlines the insurance coverage requirements that all Uber/Lyft drivers must satisfy, as well as when those insurance policies can be accessed by injured passengers.

-At Gonzalez & Cartwright, P.A., our experienced Uber/Lyft accident lawyers have kept pace with the changing laws in Palm Beach County so that we can effectively and efficiently assist our clients who have been injured in car accidents involving Uber or Lyft drivers.
+At Gonzalez & Cartwright, P.A., our experienced Palm Beach County personal injury lawyers have kept pace with the changing laws in Palm Beach County so that we can effectively and efficiently assist our clients who have been injured in car accidents involving Uber or Lyft drivers.
 We pride ourselves in providing honest and trustworthy advice to our Hispanic clients throughout the Palm Beach County community and, unlike other law firms, provide a fully bilingual environment so that our clients can communicate with their lawyer in the language with which they are most comfortable.

 What to do After Sustaining Injuries in an Uber/Lyft Accident